Geometric Floquet theory

 The steps in the derivation of the CD formulation of Floquet's theorem allow us to directly identify quasienergy folding as a consequence of a broken gauge group for the AGP $U(1){\mapsto}\mathbb{Z}$.
 To see this, consider a generic gauge transformation with a real-valued phase $\chi_n(t)$; imposing time-periodicity of the wavefunction requires $\exp\left[i\chi_n(t{+}T)\right]{=}\exp\left[i\chi_n(t)\right]$.
 The most general such periodic function can be expanded as $\chi_n(t){=}m\omega t {+} \sum_{\ell\neq 0} \chi_n^{(\ell)}\exp(i\ell\omega t)$ for some $m{\in}\mathbb{Z}$.
 Applied to the right-hand side of Eq.~\eqref{eq:Floquet_STA}, this gauge transformation adds a diagonal term ${\propto}\partial_t\chi_n{=}m\omega{+} \sum_{\ell\neq 0} i \ell\omega\chi_n^{(\ell)}\exp(i\ell\omega t)$ to the Floquet Hamiltonian $\HF[t]$.
 Imposing that the quasienergies be time-independent requires that all Fourier components vanish, $\chi_n^{(\ell)}{=}0$, reducing the gauge freedom to $\chi_n(t){=}m\omega t$.
 Note that this amounts to an incomplete gauge fixing; the residual $\mathbb{Z}$ gauge freedom can be fixed by selecting a specific unfolding gauge, cf.~Fig.~\ref{fig:introduction}c.

-By contrast, the Kato decomposition~\eqref{eq:Kato_floquet} is the unique, gauge-invariant alternative to the Floquet decomposition~\eqref{eq:Floquet_STA}, and does not suffer from the folding ambiguity.
-While $\HK(t)$ and $\HF[t]$ have different properties, let us re-emphasize that they share the same eigenstates.
-Physically, the Kato Hamiltonian $\HK(t)$ describes the correct adiabatic evolution of Floquet eigenstates in the sense of Eq.~\eqref{eq:adiabatic}, and reproduces the correct adiabatic limit ($T{\to} \infty$, $\omega{\to} 0$ with $\omega T{=}2\pi$ fixed, and slowly changing $t$); this means that $\A_\K{\to}0$ as $T{\to}\infty$, unlike $\A_\F$.
-However, let us reiterate that Kato and Floquet share the same eigenstates, which ultimately determine geometric and topological properties, such as Thouless pumping.
+By contrast, the Kato decomposition~\eqref{eq:Kato_floquet}, which ensures parallel transport, is an alternative to the Floquet decomposition~\eqref{eq:Floquet_STA}, and does not suffer from the folding ambiguity.
+Physically, the Kato Hamiltonian $\HK(t)$ is unique in that it describes the correct adiabatic evolution of Floquet eigenstates in the sense of Eq.~\eqref{eq:adiabatic}, and reproduces the correct adiabatic limit ($T{\to} \infty$, $\omega{\to} 0$ with $\omega T{=}2\pi$ fixed, and slowly changing $t$); this means that $\A_\K{\to}0$ always as $T{\to}\infty$, unlike $\A_\F$.
+However, let us reiterate that $\HK(t)$ and $\HF[t]$ share the same eigenstates, which ultimately determine geometric and topological properties, such as Thouless pumping~\cite{citro2023thouless}.
 We emphasize that, since the parameter we vary is the initial time/phase of the drive, no gaps can open up in the Kato spectrum, and any energy level crossings are exact; in particular, no (continuous) phase transitions can occur and hence the AGP is well-defined at all points along the path.

-However, unlike the Floquet decomposition, the gauge-invariant Kato formulation does not give rise to a stroboscopic time-evolution; instead, we find
+However, unlike the Floquet decomposition, the Kato formulation does not give rise to proper micromotion evolution; instead, we find